arhohuttunen/arhohuttunen.com/content/junit5/getting-started/junit-5-assertions.md

 }
 ```

-Re-running the test we can see that it now passes.
-The objects are now compared by their fields for equality using the overridden `equals()` method.
+Re-running the test, we can see that it now passes.
+Overriding the `equals()` method now compares objects by their fields for equality.

 ### Objects by Reference

 Sometimes we need to make sure if two objects are referring to the same instance or not.
-For example, we might need to make sure that a method does not return some object but a copy of the object.
+For example, we might need to make sure a method does not return some object but a copy of it.
 JUnit 5 has the methods `assertSame()` and `assertNotSame()` for this:

 ```java
 @Test